piermorel/gramm/README.md

 ## Features
-- Accepts x and y data as arrays, matrices or cells of arrays
+- Accepts X Y and Z data as arrays, matrices or cells of arrays
 - Accepts grouping data as arrays or cellstr.